 Get your timing right

-Bringing home a puppy is exciting and daunting all at the same time.
-There is nothing worse than bringing puppy home and you have to head off to work in the morning.
-Plan when to bring your new pet home.
-Consider
+Bringing home your pup is exciting and daunting all at the same time.
+There is nothing worse than bringing them home and then you have to head off to work in the morning.

 Can I Feed My Cat Tuna?